MiTPenguin/mcmicro-scanpy/README.md

 # mcmicro-scanpy
-An MCMICRO module implementation of scanpy for clustering cells using the Leiden algorithm. test
+An MCMICRO module implementation of scanpy for clustering cells using the Leiden algorithm.

 Example usage:
 ```